munozariasjm/nuclear-misr/README.md

 # Nuclear PyModels

-Python implementation of nuclear models obtained in the paper []().
+Python implementation of nuclear models obtained in the paper [Discovering Nuclear Models from Symbolic Machine Learning](https://arxiv.org/abs/2404.11477).

-Interact with the models online using the [nuclear-pymodels web app]().
+Interact with the models online using the [nuclear-pymodels web app](https://nuclear-misr.streamlit.app/).

 ## Installation